Secure sliding glass doors may look the part, but how secure are they?

 The presence of a camera is usually plenty to deter theft.
 Besides, if something is to happen, then you’ll have the footage to show the police, not to mention additional support for your insurance claims.

-Finally, for additional security, you should consider installing an ADT glass break sensor.
+Finally, for additional security, you should consider installing a glass break sensor.

 The glass break sensor provides 24/7 coverage and protection, alerting you if glass is shattered within a 25-feet radius.